OPR-Project/ITLP-Campus/README.md

 ## PyTorch dataset API

-Implementation of PyTorch's dataset class for ITLP track is provided in the `[src/dataset.py](./src/dataset.py)` file.
+Implementation of PyTorch's dataset class for ITLP-Campus track is provided in the `[src/dataset.py](./src/dataset.py)` file.

 That class can be used for loading the track's data in the format of `torch.Tensor`.